makrai/notes/conia21-cross-ling-srl-unify-naacl.md

 ## Cross-formalism SRL

-* may potentially work on any of the 100 languages supported by the LM (m-BERT or XLMRoBERTa), e.g., in Italian, as shown in Figure 1 (right).
+* may potentially work on any of the 100 languages supported by the LM (m-BERT or XLMRoBERTa), eg in Italian, as shown in Figure 1 (right).
 This
 * vital for those languages for which a predicate-argument structure inventory has not  yet been developed – an endeavor that may take years to come to fruition – and, therefore, manually annotated data are unavailable.
 Thus, as